Directive on Terms and Conditions of Employment - Executives (MGT, RLE and LC)

 a.
 For the purpose of this leave, immediate family is defined as father, mother (or alternatively stepfather, stepmother or foster parent), brother, sister, spouse (including common-law spouse resident with the employee), child (including child of common-law spouse), stepchild or ward of the employee, grandchild, grandparent, father-in-law, mother-in-law, and relative permanently residing in the employee’s household or with whom the employee permanently resides or, subject to paragraph (f) below, a person who stands in the place of a relative for the employee whether or not there is any degree of consanguinity between such person and the employee.

 b.
-Bereavement leave may be granted for a maximum of up to five working days for bereavement in the employee’s immediate family.
+Bereavement leave may be granted for a maximum of up to 5 working days for bereavement in the employee’s immediate family.
 This leave may be divided in two periods and granted on separate days when the day of the funeral and the service occur at different times.
 In addition, the employee may be granted up to three working days with pay for the purpose of travel related to the death.

-d.
+e.
 It is recognized that the circumstances which call for leave in respect of bereavement vary on an individual basis.
 On request, and in consideration of the particular circumstances involved, managers may grant leave with pay for a period greater than the above or for persons other than those listed above.

-e.
+f.
 If, during a period of paid leave, an employee is bereaved in circumstances under which he or she would have been eligible for bereavement leave with pay, the employee shall be granted bereavement leave with pay and his or her paid leave credits shall be restored to the extent of any concurrent bereavement leave with pay granted.

-f.
+g.
 An employee shall be entitled to bereavement leave with pay for a person who stands in the place of a relative for the employee whether or not there is a degree of consanguinity between such person and the employee only once during the employee’s total period of employment in the public service.

 8. Personal Leave